Student Symposium

 3. PASS PHOTO: We need a photograph of you for your Festival Pass.
 Please make sure the resolution is reasonable for print, that your face is recognizable, and that your face takes up at least 70% of the image.
 Please save as png or jpeg and label your photo like this: LAST NAME_FIRST NAME.

-APPLICATION DEADLINE IS FRIDAY, MARCH 31, 2023
+APPLICATION DEADLINE IS SUNDAY, MARCH 31, 2024

 This program is limited to 50 students.
-Because of the volume of applications, applications must be received at or before 11:59PM Pacific time, March 31, 2023.
+Because of the volume of applications, applications must be received at or before 11:59PM Pacific time, March 31, 2024.
 There will be no exceptions and an incomplete application will be penalized up to and including ineligibility for consideration.
 Should you be accepted and something comes up that prevents you from attending, we strongly ask that you alert us as soon as possible so that your spot may go to another student.

-A GUIDE TO ATTENDING 2023 STUDENT SYMPOSIUM – FAQ’s PDF
+A GUIDE TO ATTENDING 2024 STUDENT SYMPOSIUM – FAQ’s PDF

 Travel, lodging and meals during the Festival are your responsibility if you are accepted.